All Episodes

 And men don't want to go watch relationship analysis movies.

-They get enough of that in their real life.
+And get enough of that in their real life.

-Because ra relationship analysis, inevitably, men are being told what they're not doing right or what they're doing wrong.
+Because relationship analysis, inevitably, men are being told what they're not doing right or what they're doing wrong.

 And then in the heat of this inspired monologue, and I knew that I was on the edge here.

-What I said was we might watch a 31-year-old doing relationship analysis.
+What I said was, we might watch a 31-year-old doing relationship analysis.

 We're not going to watch a 51-year-old.

-And so they're just they're mad.
+And so they're mad.

-You know what you don't understand, doofus, is that there are a lot of 57-year-old women who like looking at 31-year-old men, not people like you.
+And I even got a note from one of them today and said, you know, what you don't understand, doofus, is that there are a lot of 57-year-old women who like looking at 31-year-old men, not people like you.

-To which my soul?
+To which my, so?

 What's the point?